 All facilities in the Urbandale Community School District have been inspected by a certified asbestos consultant, as required by AHERA.
-The next inspection is scheduled for 2022-2023.
-The District is scheduled for an update of the inspection, which must be completed every three years.
+Ongoing inspections must be completed every three years.
+The next one will take place in the Summer of 2024.
 All building materials containing asbestos were noted and rated as to the condition and hazard potential.
 The results of the inspection report provided an update of our asbestos management plan, available for review at each facility and at the Administration office.
 This notification, methods of educating and training the District's employees, regular surveillance of the asbestos containing building materials, and the established procedures are designed to minimize the disturbance of the asbestos containing building materials in our facilities.
 Questions regarding the status of the District AHERA Management Plan should be directed to the Asbestos Program Manager, Zac Wheeler; wheelerz@urbandaleschools.com.